MarcoVando/raw2xyN/README.md

 For proper installation of xylib-py, please refer to https://github.com/wojdyr/xylib

+### Mac M chip users with conda
+I suggest to create a dedicated conda environment using the x86 architecture.
+This should avoid any problems with numpy and dependencies.
+Run this command:
+`CONDA_SUBDIR=osx-64 conda create -n rawconvx86_env numpy -c conda-forge`

 # Use
 raw2xyN can be executed both from terminal and as standalone program.